 Responding to leads and managing your contact relationships is easy and fast in the CRM app

 This video will provide a brief overview of the easy-to-use LeaseHawk CRM to get you up and running right away.
 CRM stands for customer relationship management.
-It's an app that helps you manage all your relationships and daily communications in one place to make your life easier and more efficient.
+It's a web-app that helps you manage all your relationships and daily communications in one place to make your life easier and more efficient.